Diocese of Liverpool

 The diocese of Liverpool is a diocese of the Church of England in North West England.
 The diocese covers Merseyside north of the River Mersey, south-west Lancashire, western Greater Manchester, and part of northern Cheshire.
-Liverpool Cathedral is the seat of the bishop of Liverpool, currently John Perumbalath, and the diocesan offices are also located in Liverpool.
+Liverpool Cathedral is the seat of the bishop of Liverpool, currently vacant.
 The bishop is assisted by one suffragan bishop, the bishop of Warrington.

 What is now the diocese of Liverpool was historically part of the diocese of Coventry and Lichfield, and became part of the newly created diocese of Chester in 1541.
 The diocese of Liverpool was established on 9 April 1880.

 Bishops

-The diocese's House of Bishops comprises the diocesan Bishop of Liverpool (John Perumbalath is on leave), the suffragan Bishop of Warrington (vacant), and the honorary assistant bishop (since 1999) and pro-vice chancellor emeritus at Liverpool Hope University, Ian Stuart (a former Assistant Bishop of North Queensland.)
+The diocese's House of Bishops comprises the diocesan Bishop of Liverpool (vacant since 31 July 2025), the suffragan Bishop of Warrington (vacant), and the honorary assistant bishop (since 1999) and pro-vice chancellor emeritus at Liverpool Hope University, Ian Stuart (a former Assistant Bishop of North Queensland.)
 Alternative episcopal oversight (for parishes in the diocese who reject the ministry of women priests) is provided by the provincial episcopal visitor (PEV) the Bishop of Beverley, Stephen Race.
 He is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 On 28 February 2025, it was announced that Ruth Worsley was to become Interim Bishop of Liverpool (i.e. diocesan bishop ad interim) for a period of two years starting later in 2025; to facilitate this role, she was translated from Taunton to the vacant suffragan See of Wigan (becoming Bishop of Wigan) on 4 April 2025.

 There are two retired bishops living in the diocese: